akash-network/docs/testnet-challenges/guided-deployments.md

 {% hint style="notice" %}
-If the `"host"` field is not present in the command above, please use the following to look up the host:
+If the `"host"` field is not present in the command above, you are using an old version.
+Please upgrade or use the following to look up the host:

 ```sh
 akash provider lease-status \